roberson3d/llama-presentation/index.md

 * Several other front end UIs exist for this sort of thing, but I haven't dug into good options.

+### Thoughts on Docker

+* Models are generally large making it difficult to build into the image without causing bloating.
+* GPU integration requires additional configuration, and in some cause may not be possible.
+* Debugging is more difficult for applications running inside a container.

 ## Ollama